sumon766/expenses/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank microverse for this excellent idea.
-Also, special thanks to the author of this design Gregoire Vella(https://www.behance.net/gregoirevella).
+Also, special thanks to the author of this design [Gregoire Vella](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>